daedaleanai/reqtraq/certdocs/0-DDLN-212-SDD.md

 ###### Attributes:
 - Rationale: simplicity and completeness: the ability to find a requirement only based on its name simplifies the development and the verification process.
-- Parents: REQ-0-DDLN-SWH-001
+- Parents: REQ-RQTQ-SWH-001
 - Verification: Unit test
 - Safety impact: None

-##### REQ-0-DDLN-SWL-003 Uniform requirement ID format.
+##### REQ-RQTQ-SWL-003 Uniform requirement ID format.

 The RMT SHALL check that the requirements defined in each document have a correct id:

 - the first section of the requirement name is `REQ-`

-- the next 2 sections (sections 2 and 3) of the requirement are identical to the first 2 sections of the document (project/system number, project/system abbrev), e.g. "0-DDLN"
+- the next section (section 2) of the requirement is identical to the first section of the document (project/system abbrev), e.g. "RQTQ"

-- section 4 of the requirement id is:
+- section 3 of the requirement id is:

     - `SYS` for system/overall requirements (defined in ORD documents)